operator-framework/enhancements/enhancements/scorecard-storage.md

 Each scorecard test that specifies the storage feature will have a unique emptyDir Volume into which they can write test output.
 This ensures that each test can be write output in isolation from other tests.
 These volumes will be removed as part of scorecard's test Pod cleanup.
-The presence of a storage spec within the scorecard config file triggers the addtion of the storage sidecar.
+The presence of a storage spec within the scorecard config file triggers the addition of the storage sidecar.

 By using emptyDir volumes for this feature, the cluster doesn't have to have a storage class defined and volume cleanup is included as part of test Pod cleanup.